 How do Women Come to Work for Northway?

 When residents enter the program, they bring with them the burdens of addiction, records of arrest or incarceration, and the trauma of past physical and sexual abuse.
-On average, a Northway employee was first raped between the ages of seven and eleven, first used drugs and/or alcohol in their early teens, and first hit the streets between the ages of fourteen and sixteen.
+On average, a Northway employee was first raped between the ages of seven and eleven, first used drugs and/or alcohol in her early teens, and first hit the streets between the ages of fourteen and sixteen.
 Many women have been trafficked while walking the streets through their teens and early 20s.
 All employees live in extreme poverty as a result of the harsh and painful life they have lived.